mattmc3/antidote/tests/test_pin.md

 %
 ```

-### Adding pin to an already-cloned unpinned bundle
+### Re-add pin to v1.0.0

-The bundle was unpinned above.
-Re-bundling with a pin should checkout the pinned
-commit and set the git config.
+Re-bundling with a pin should checkout the pinned commit and set the git config.

 ```zsh
 % antidote bundle 'pintest/pinme pin:64642c5691051ba0d82f5bda60b745f6fd042325' >/dev/null